-Myanmar journalists and rights groups have called for the abolishment or amendment of the article which prohibits the use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those found guilty of violating it.
+Myanmar journalists and rights groups have called for the repeal or amendment of the section which prohibits the use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those found guilty of violating it.

 Reported by Aung Theinkha and Way Yan Moe Myint for RFA’s Myanmar Service.
 Translated by Khin Maung Nyane.
 Written in English by Roseanne Gerin.